 Terms of Business

-- Wilson & Roe High Court Enforcement is a trading style of Cerberus HCE Limited (registered number 13460661).
-Our registered office is at 26 Missouri Avenue, Salford, Manchester M50 2NP.
+- Wilson & Roe High Court Enforcement is a trading style of Cerberus HCE Limited (registered company number: 13460661).
+Our registered office is situated at 26 Missouri Avenue, Salford, M50 2NP.

-- Our agreement to carry out work on your behalf takes effect from the date we receive your instruction.
+- Our agreement to carry out the services on your behalf takes effect from the date we receive your instruction.

 2. Regulatory Information

-- Our High Court Enforcement Officers are authorised by the Lord Chancellor pursuant to paragraph 2 (1) of Schedule 7 of the Courts Act 2003 and Regulation 6 of the High Court Enforcement Officers Regulations 2004 to execute judgment orders of the High Court and County Court of England and Wales.
+- A High Court Enforcement Officer is authorised by the Lord Chancellor of Great Britain pursuant to paragraph 2 (1) Schedule 7 of the Courts Act 2003 and Regulation 6 of the High Court Enforcement Officers Regulations 2004 to execute the enforcement of judgments and/or orders of the High Court and County Court of England & Wales.
 They are regulated by the Ministry of Justice.

 3. Our Responsibilities

-- Raise any issues or concerns that may be found during the term of our engagement.
+- To raise with you any issues or concerns that may be found in respect of your cases.

-- Ensure all our staff have the necessary skill, training and qualifications in their respective field, to deliver a high level of service in a timely manner and with the appropriate care and attention.
+- To ensure that our staff have the necessary skills, training and qualification in their respective roles to enable them to deliver a high level of service, in a timely manner, and with the appropriate care and attention.

-- Delegate services, by instructing one or more other persons or firms on your behalf, where we consider this to be appropriate.
+- To instruct delegated services, on your behalf, where we consider appropriate.

 4. Our Rights

-- We reserve the right to refuse to undertake instructions on your behalf without stating a reason.
+- We reserve the right to refuse your instruction.

-- We will notify you of our intention to close a case down if, in our professional opinion, we deem a case unenforceable or uncollectable.
-We are entitled to take the decision to cease enforcement action against a debtor due to vulnerability or if we feel there is a risk of danger to our staff or any third party.
+- We reserve the right to close your case if, in our professional opinion, we deem it unenforceable or unethical to proceed.
+For example, a decision may be taken to cease enforcement action against a debtor if they are vulnerable or if enforcement of the matter may cause risk to our staff or any other party.

-- Please note that whatever the circumstances we are unable to refund any fees paid to HM Courts and Tribunal Service (HMCTS).
+- Please note that we are unable to provide a refund of any fees paid to HM Courts and Tribunal Service ("HMCTS").